inspired/TA-cisco_ios/README.md

 - Direct AP logging now supported. product field can now hold a value of IOS, WLC or IOS
 - IP version agnostic IP extractions
+- Lookup of ICMP codes and types in ACL logs

 ##### Fixed issues